HeylelOS/hex/docs/rituals.md

 Executes the `material.source`'s `configure` script in the `material.build` directory.
 - script: Script used to configure the build tree.
 If not specified, expanded to an absolute path pointing to a `configure` script at the top of the source tree.
-- scriptoptions: Options passed to the configure script.
+- options: Options passed to the configure script.

 ## unix-install